Cavity-Magnon-Polariton spectroscopy of strongly hybridized electro-nuclear spin excitations in LiHoF4: Results Discussion

-Another minor discrepancy between the calculated and experimental data emerges when zooming in on the branching features of the cavity mode below the critical field, Figure \ref{fig:data_on_zoom}.
-The MFT predicts that the underlying electro-nuclear spin transitions are non-degenerate in the region, as shown in Fig. \ref{fig:data_on}(a), resulting in the compact multi-crossing pattern in Fig. \ref{fig:data_on_zoom}(b).
-However, these features are largely subdued, if not completely absent, from the experimental result.
-Attempts at scaling the transition energies, varying transition line-widths could not resolve this difference.
+However, two minor discrepancies between the calculated and experimental data emerge when zooming in on the branching features of the cavity mode below the critical field, Figure \ref{fig:data_on_zoom}.
+The first discrepancy is that, while the MFT predicts that the underlying electro-nuclear spin transitions are non-degenerate in the region, as shown in Fig. \ref{fig:data_on}(a), resulting in the compact multi-crossing pattern in Fig. \ref{fig:data_on_zoom}(b), these features are largely subdued, if not completely absent, from the experimental result.
+Attempts with scaling the transition energies, varying transition line-widths could not resolve this difference.
 We therefore conjecture that a collective mode, arising from the higher order effects of spin-spin correlation neglected by the MFT, may be at play.
 This underscores the need for extending beyond the zeroth-order calculation to achieve a comprehensive understanding of LiHoF$_4$ as an interacting spin ensemble.
 Such an extension is beyond the scope of this report and is left for future theoretical investigations.
+The second discrepancy is again the comparatively heavier damping of the upper branch in the avoid crossing pattern as seen in fig. \ref{fig:data_on} around 14 T, this is clearly not captured by our simulation by comparing fig. \ref{fig:data_on_zoom}(a) and (b).
+A possible explanation, similar to the case shown in fig. \ref{fig:data_on}, as previously mentioned, requires further investigation in the future.